-The prison was given an inspection very early in 2015, the full report can be read at the Ministry of Justice web site, just follow the links below.
+The prison was given an inspection very early in May 2018, the full report can be read at the Ministry of Justice web site, just follow the links below.
 In their latest report the inspectors said:

-HM Chief Inspector of Prisons”
+HM Chief Inspector of Prisons

 To read the full reports, go to the Ministry of Justice site or follow the links below:

 - HMP High Down, Report on an unannounced inspection of HMP High Down (8–17 May 2018)